John Sell Cotman: Early years

-John Sell Cotman was born in Norwich, on 16 May 1782, the first child of Edmund Cotman, hairdresser and his wife Ann (nee Sell) living at 26 Bridge Street, in St George's parish.
-Edmund Cotman later became a silk merchant and a lace dealer.
+John Sell Cotman was born in Norwich, on 16 May 1782, the eldest child of Edmund Cotman and his wife Ann (née Sell) living at 26 Bridge Street, in St George's parish.
+Edmund Cotman was a hairdresser who later became a silk merchant and a lace dealer.
 Their son was baptised at St. Mary Coslany, Norwich, on 7 June 1782.
 The family name was written as Cottman in the parish baptism record, which has survived.

-Cotman was educated at Norwich Grammar School, and is recorded as starting there as a non-paying pupil on 3 August 1793.
+The young Cotman was educated at Norwich Grammar School, and is recorded as starting there as a non-paying pupil on 3 August 1793.
 He showed a talent for art from an early age and would often go out on drawing trips into the countryside around Norwich and the North Norfolk coast.
-A story survives that the boy's headmaster, Dr Forster, disliked cats.
-When Forster saw a large realistic-looking cardboard cat on his desk, he held the silhouette up and said, "I know who is the only boy who could have drawn this."
-Smiling, he put the cat away.
+A story survives that the boy's headmaster, Dr Samuel Forster, disliked cats.
+When Forster saw a large realistic-looking cardboard cat on his desk, he held the silhouette up, saying, "I know who is the only boy who could have drawn this."

-His father intended him to go into the family business, but the boy was instead intent on a career in art.
-When asked for his advice, the artist John Opie replied to Cotman's father: "let him rather black boots than follow the profession of an artist".
-A drawing from this period, House at St Stephen's Road, Norwich (1794), is considered to be the earliest surviving work by Cotman, produced when he was a boy of 12.
+Edmund Cotman intended his son to follow into the family business, but the boy was instead intent on a career in art.
+When asked for his advice, the artist John Opie replied to Cotman's father, "Let him rather black boots than follow the profession of an artist."
+A drawing from this period, House at St Stephen's Road, Norwich (1794), is considered to be the earliest surviving work by Cotman, sketched when he was 12.

-Move to London
+London and Yorkshire

 Cotman moved to London, probably in 1798.
 He lived at 28 Gerrard Street, Soho, initially making a living through commissions from print-sellers.
 His sketches at Rudulph Ackerman's print shop at 96 The Strand were studied by the Norwich artist John Thirtle when a young man.
-Cotman came under the patronage of Thomas Munro, physician to the Bridewell and Bethlehem Hospitals, whose house in Adelphi Terrace was a studio and a meeting place for artists, that had included the young J. M. W. Turner and Thomas Girtin.
+Cotman came under the patronage of Thomas Munro, physician to the Bridewell and Bethlehem Hospitals, whose house in Adelphi Terrace was a studio and a meeting place for artists that had included the young J. M. W. Turner and Thomas Girtin.

 Cotman was influenced by Girtin, and soon joined his sketching club.
-During the summer of 1799 the two artists went together to Surrey on a drawing expedition.
-In 1800 (and again in 1802 with his landlord, the artist Paul Sandby Munn), Cotman travelled to Wales to sketch.
+During the summer of 1799 the two artists travelled together south of London to Surrey on a drawing expedition.
+In 1800 (and again in 1802 with his landlord, the artist Paul Sandby Munn), Cotman travelled to Wales on a sketching trip.

 In 1800, Cotman exhibited at the Royal Academy for the first time.
 He exhibited other Welsh scenes at the Royal Academy in 1801 and 1802.
 In 1800, he was awarded an honorary palette by the Society of Arts.
 He continued to exhibit at the Academy until 1806.
 He was based during the early 1800s in London, but is known to have advertised in Norwich—in September 1802 he advertised his services as a drawing teacher in the Norwich Mercury.